sr2-sabi/Sabrina-Rodriguez-Portfolio/README.md

 My portfolio highlights the full process of storytelling with data: from refining messy datasets and identifying bias or gaps, to designing visuals that communicate patterns with precision and empathy.
 Each project reflects a different stage of my growth as a data storyteller—how I analyze, critique, and communicate evidence effectively.
 At a deeper level, this portfolio represents my interest in using data visualization as a tool for public policy and social justice.
 Whether mapping environmental burdens or revealing inequities across communities, my goal is to make data accessible and actionable.

-Together, these works showcase not only my technical skills in visualization and analysis, but also my broader commitment to using data responsibly to amplify underrepresented stories and guide more equitable decision-making.
+Together, these works showcase not only my technical skills in visualization and analysis but also my broader commitment to using data responsibly to amplify underrepresented stories and guide more equitable decision-making.

 ## About me
 As a first-generation Afro-Latina, I have personally witnessed the barriers immigrant families face in accessing healthcare, particularly due to concerns about citizenship status.
 This experience has fueled my passion for advocating for equitable healthcare solutions.